goszpeti/conan_explorer/README.md

 ## Running

-Execute `conan-explorer`, if the Python "scripts" or "bin" folder is on your system path, or look it up manually in the site-packages folder.
+Execute `conan-explorer` if the Python "scripts" or "bin" folder is on your system path, or look it up manually in the site-packages folder.
 You can also assign its icon to it from the site packages folder in **conan_explorer/assets/icons/icon.ico**.

 ### Main dependencies